Riding for a Cause: Lisa Etkins and the Ride Hard Challenge

 Riding for a Cause: Lisa Etkins and the Ride Hard Challenge In September 2019, Lisa Etkins, with tears in her eyes, accepted the very first

-From May 20 to July 6, Jack Owens will ride his bicycle from San Francisco, CA to Ocean City, NJ with a goal of raising $100,000 for Ride Hard Breathe Easy.
-The ride will take him through the University of Notre Dame, The Ohio State University Comprehensive Cancer Center, St. Joseph’s Preparatory School, Jefferson Health, and more over the course of 47 days.
+From May 20 to July 6, Jack Owens rode his bicycle from San Francisco, CA to Ocean City, NJ, raising over $50,000 for Ride Hard Breathe Easy.
+The ride took Jack through the University of Notre Dame, The Ohio State University Comprehensive Cancer Center, St. Joseph’s Preparatory School, Fox Chase Cancer Center, Jefferson Health, and more.

 With the help of family and friends, I will bike across the United States to raise awareness and funds for lung cancer patients and their families.